LosFuzzys/losfuzzys.github.io/meetings.md

 ## Weekly Trainings?

 LosFuzzys and friends meet every Wednesday at 18:30 to discuss current topics, look at some CTF challenges together in a relaxed atmosphere, and talk about the security stuff we recently learned or the cool tool we just discovered.
+It is always a good idea to bring your computer.

 **The meetings are very informal an open to everyone!** For special meetings and topic announcements check out the calender (above) or the announcements (below).